Medicare Part C has not been discontinued. However, Medigap Plan C is no longer available to new Medicare enrollees from January 1, 2020.

 Medicare Advantage open enrollment

-From January 1 to March 31 each year a person can switch Advantage plans or go back to original Medicare.
+From January 1 to March 31 each year a person can switch Advantage plans or go back to Original Medicare.

 After choosing a plan, a person can enroll in an Advantage plan through the company’s online process or by asking for a paper enrollment form.
 The company will ask for a person’s Medicare number and the date coverage started.

-Under Medicare’s rules, Advantage plans must offer at least the same benefits as Medicare parts A and B. How the benefits are offered can be done differently by the private companies.
+Under Medicare’s rules, Advantage plans must offer at least the same benefits as Medicare Parts A and B. How the benefits are offered can be done differently by the private companies.
 The companies may also offer more benefits in their Advantage plans.

 Costs vary between Advantage plans, and a person’s out-of-pocket expenses will also depend on their particular policy how often they use their Advantage plan.
 A person may want to check with their plan provider.
-They can also get more information from the notices sent to them by Medicare, including Evidence of Coverage and the Annual Notice of Change.
+They can also get more information from the notices sent to them by Medicare, including Evidence of Coverage and the Plan Annual Notice of Change.

 Medigap policies also have varied costs.
 A person can check costs, including premiums, with the company that holds their policy.